BAHS is a limited admission shelter.

-BAHS is a limited admission shelter.
-This means we intake adoptable animals and never euthanize for shelter space.
+This means BAHS intakes adoptable animals and never euthanizes for shelter space.

 Mission: The Belleville Area Humane Society strives to improve the lives of homeless animals in our community through adoption, humane education, and community outreach.